 Testbeds

 Ethereum Ropsten, Rinkeby etc. Private nodes, Hyperledger Fabric dockers, University of surrey test bed.

-Sandbox approaches
+Sandbox approaches also a useful set of tools e.g.: codius

-Verification programming languages such as F* by Microsoft
+Verification programming languages such as F by Microsoft

 Validation

 The smart contract should be the exact and true representation of natural language contract and should perform only the tasks specified in the natural language contract.
 In other words, semantic gap[Making SC smarter] that is the expected execution and the actual execution must be avoided in order to avoid the wrong doings of the contract and implement an error-free code.